woa-msmnile/msmnilePkg/README.md

+## This Repo Is Based On [SurfaceDuoPkg](https://github.com/Woa-Project/SurfaceDuoPkg/)
+ Thanks for Gus's instructions!

-# Project Mu UEFI Implementation for Surface Duo
+# Project Mu UEFI Implementation for Other SM8150 Devices

 ## Build

 Quick notes for building: